-- 1. Use the $\leftarrow$ or $\rightarrow$ arrow keys to select the Add DMI menu. - Highlight the item on the left screen that you would like to add by using the ↑ or ↓ arrow keys, then press <Enter>.
+- 1. Use the $\leftarrow$ or $\rightarrow$ arrow keys to select the Add DMI menu. - 2 Highlight the item on the left screen that you would like to add by using the ↑ or ↓ arrow keys, then press <Enter>. - The cursor will move to the screen you select allowing you to enter information about the added item. - 4.
+Press <F10> to save information into the flash ROM.